 - The Ravinia Festival.

-Specific musician audition and selection criteria are under development.
 We seek musicians in grades 9 through 12, and on a smaller scale, grades 6 through 8, from underrepresented communities who demonstrate a passion, dedication and aptitude for music performance, and an interest in pursuing intensive study and a career specifically in orchestral music.
 Through them, we will create role models for future generations of aspiring, young musicians.

 If you are interested in participating, learn more about auditioning here.

-In addition, the Chicago Musical Pathways Initiative and its Steering Team will work closely with the following organizations to identify potential program participants, and to collaboratively support them on their musical, developmental journey:
+In addition, the Chicago Musical Pathways Initiative and its Steering Team work closely with the following organizations to identify potential program participants, and to collaboratively support them on their musical, developmental journey:

 - Chicago Academy for the Arts